IRCA Oceania

-IRCA-Oceania grown out of a long-standing relationship between Australian and New Zealand rural churches.
+IRCA Oceania grew out of a long-standing relationship between Australian and New Zealand rural churches.
 Since the early 1980’s rural people in New Zealand and Australia have been linking ecumenically to support, encourage, and resource one another.
-The first Trans-Tasman Conference was held in Darfield, NZ in 1984, followed by Kyogle New South Wales in 1988, Waipawa, Hawkes Bay in 1992, Myrtleford, Victoria in 1996, Northland in 2000, Clare, South Australia in 2004, Nelson/Marlborough in 2008, and Atherton, North Queensland in 2012.
+The first Trans-Tasman Conference was held in Darfield, NZ in 1984, followed by Kyogle New South Wales in 1988, Waipawa, Hawkes Bay in 1992, Myrtleford, Victoria in 1996, Northland in 2000, Clare, South Australia in 2004, Nelson/Marlborough in 2008, Atherton, North Queensland in 2012, Wairarapa, Aotearoa New Zealand in 2016, and Namoli Village, Fiji in 2025.

-The last conference was held in May 2016 in Wairarapa, NZ.
-The theme was Life, Death, and Resurrection.
+IRCA-Oceania 2016 met in Wairarapa, NZ with the theme was Life, Death, and Resurrection.

 But those who drink of the water that I will give them will never be thirsty.
 The water that I will give will become in them a spring of water gushing up to eternal life.’
 John 4:14